AsyncAndroid/async-android/README.md

    - This spreadsheet is for both creators and managers to see what other videos have been suggested and to avoid excessive overlap in video subjects.
    - Please don't be discouraged if a another proposal is similar but not identical.
 When in doubt, please consult one of the admins.
    - Before you start creating content, please get confirmation from an admin that your proposal has been accepted.
+3. Wait for an approval from one of the admins for your proposal.
-3. Create your content.
+4. Create your content.
    - You're free to use whatever format of video you like: a simple screen recording, mixed video and screen recording, voice and slides, voice and code, etc.
    - Please use the same level of professionalism and appropriateness that you would for a conference.
 Of course, feel free to inject your own personality and humor, but in terms of language, tone, and subject matter, please be mindful.
    - We do reserve the right to not publish submitted videos that are deemed inappropriate, low-quality, off-topic, or that do not reflect values of mutual respect, diversity of people and opinions, and a sharing/educational spirit.
-4. Submit your content.
+5. Submit your content.
    1. Please refer to the **Submission Checklist** below and make sure you have everything done before proceeding.
    2. Please submit your content using the [AsyncAndroid Video Submission](https://docs.google.com/forms/d/1shEt67Gwsi65G_xyqU3kDd3w7qAtoEnEUXtve-laSbo/edit) form.
    3. You will receive an email when your video has uploaded to the AsyncAndroid YouTube channel.
 The email will contain a link to your video.